IBM/ibm-cloud-sdk-common/CONTRIBUTING_java.md

 test coverage information will be accounted for in the aggregated coverage reports.

 8. Repeat the steps in this section for each service to be included in your project.

+## Writing Tests
+The Java integration tests use the TestNG testing framework.
+With TestNG, you write methods containing your test code and annotate these methods with @Test.
+You can create methods for setup and teardown of test infrastructure and annotate these with a variety of `@Before` or `@After` annotations.
+See the [TestNG Docs](https://testng.org/doc/) for full details.

 ## Running Tests
 By default, when you run `mvn verify` (or `mvn package`), both unit and integration tests are run.